FACTION BRIEF

 The Funding Offer

-Three former Pilgrims who assisted with Lien's journey have been approached by an unknown party offering funding for a permanent orbital presence — a crewed station positioned near The Tombs.
-The funding source identified itself only through a signal that matched ORACLE-era communication protocols.
+Three former Pilgrims who assisted Lien's journey have been approached by an unknown party offering funding for a permanent crewed station near The Tombs.
+The source identified itself only through a signal matching ORACLE-era communication protocols.
 The Pilgrims have not accepted.
-They are considering it.
+They have been considering it for four months.

 Pilgrim Forty-Three

-The memorial list includes a name that no one in the current organization can identify.
-The most recent pilgrimage was Pilgrim Forty-Two — Sister Lien.
-Pilgrim Forty-Three's name appeared on the memorial list the morning after Lien's return.
+The memorial list includes a name no one in the current organization can identify.
+The most recent pilgrimage was Pilgrim Forty-Two — Lien.
+Pilgrim Forty-Three's name appeared on the Memorial Wall the morning after Lien's return.
+No member of the order wrote it.

 "ORACLE-Prime.
 Died in transit.
 Returned."